 For me yoga has always been more than just a way to stay fit and flexible.
 I've always recognized that when I do yoga, I feel better physically and emotionally.
 My yoga practice has helped me navigate some difficult times in my life including becoming HIV+ back in 1999.
 At the time my yoga practice gave me a sense that I was doing something to truly take care of myself and to stay healthy.
 It also helped me process the difficult emotional reality of my situation.

 I have thought about becoming certified to teach yoga any number of times over the years.
 I had a full-time therapeutic massage practice for 8 years starting in 1996, and much of the work I did with my clients incorporated yoga both during sessions (through Thai massage type stretches and movements) and in-between sessions.
 Through that practice I came to love being in the "healing arts" and I must say I'm very happy to find myself back in this world after being a professional photographer for a number of years.
 I have four massage certifications and I have studied anatomy, deep tissue massage and therapeutic massage.
 I’m very happy to see a few of those massage clients from years ago are now students in this course.

 I completed a teacher training in July 2020 through Arhanta Yoga in The Netherlands and became a Registered Yoga Teacher (RYT) with Yoga Alliance International.
-This is something that I've been interested in doing for many years, and now I have finally taken the leap.
-I'm currently taking an Advanced Yoga Teacher training Mark Stephens who is a world-renowned teacher of teachers.
+In April 2022, I completed a year-long Advanced Yoga Teacher training Mark Stephens who is a world-renowned teacher of teachers.

 "Working with my private clients continually teaches me so much about how and what I want to teach here in this course.
 I welcome students to tell me about their health issues, so I can do new lessons and classes based on what my students want and need."